 In the sports arena, peak performance in sports has always been a sought-after state by players and coaches of all levels.
 Whether the athletes are school boys soccer players or Olympians striving for their Gold medals, peak performance in sports has always attracted athletes and coaches alike.
 In our modern age of sports, where sports science is at a stratospheric level and rising, what are the factors that, when applied correctly, can lead sports participants to peak performance in sports?
 Are there secrets to sporting excellence?
 Are these factors easily manipulated for the benefit of the athletes?
 This article discusses the factors that can lead athletes and coaches to peak performance in sports.

-Many articles and books have detailing principles, programs, success factors, and the like that can lead to peak performance in sports.
-Many authors have written at length about them, and the principles and factors are universal in many ways.
-The principles of progressive resistance, variety, goal-specific training, recovery, etc., are all undisputed underlying reasons that allow athletes to achieve peak performance in sports.
+Many articles and books have detailed principles, programs, success factors, and the like that can lead to peak performance in sports.
+Many authors have written at length about them, and the principles and elements are universal in many ways.
+The principles of progressive resistance, variety, goal-specific training, recovery, etc., are all undisputed underlying reasons for athletes to achieve peak performance in sports.
 This article goes a step further by exploring these universal factors in a different light.
-In the process, I hope to give athletes and coaches alike how to apply these principles practically and which are the factors with higher weightage in achieving success and peak performance in sports.
-There are basically two sets of factors we need to look into.
-Technical and human factors.
+In the process, I hope to teach athletes and coaches how to apply these principles practically and which are the factors with higher weightage in achieving success and peak performance in sports.
+There are two sets of factors we need to look into.
+Technical and human aspects.
 Let us take a look at the former set of factors first;

 Technical Factors